πŸ“ Sarasota, FL & 50+ Florida Cities

 What Type of Dentist Does Dental Implants?

-Quick Answer: Oral surgeons, periodontists, and implant specialists are the dentists who most often place dental implants.
-Some general dentists with advanced surgical training can also do them, but for complex cases a specialist is usually the safest and most predictable choice.
+Oral surgeons, periodontists, and implant specialists typically place dental implants.
+Some general dentists with advanced surgical training can also perform them safely, but complex cases (bone grafts, multiple implants, gum disease) are best handled by a specialist.

 Explained